DarthCadeus/step-game-lib/README.md

 For what the user actually sees,

-use options followed by the prompt
+use options followed by the choice you want to see in `choices`

 For example,